-The Brandywine Site has historically received and stored CCRs produced at GenOn's Morgantown and Chalk Point Generating Stations in Newburg, MD and Aquasco, MD, respectively.
+The Brandywine Site has historically received and stored CCRs produced at the Morgantown and Chalk Point Generating Stations in Newburg, MD and Aquasco, MD, respectively.
 The Morgantown Generating Station coal fired units were decommissioned on June 1, 2022, and the Chalk Point Generating Station coal fired units were decommissioned on June 1, 2021.
-Disposal of CCR material at the Brandywine Site during the report period was limited.
-During the period from December 1, 2021 to December 1, 2022, the Brandywine Site received 1,003 tons of pond solids and 8,526 tons of bottom ash from Morgantown Generating Station and 6,818 tons of pond solids from the Chalk Point Generating Station for a total combined tonnage received of 16,347 tons.
+Disposal of non-CCR material at the Brandywine Site during the report period was limited.
+During the period from January 1, 2023 through the November 15, 2023 inspection, the Brandywine Site received 1,083 tons of non-CCR pond solids from the Chalk Point Generating Station.
+In 2023, GenOn also began a pilot program to mine and screen bottom ash from the Phase 2A operations area for beneficial use offsite at cinder block plants.
+During the period from September 14, 2023 through November 8, 2023, 1,017 tons of bottom ash were hauled offsite.
+A stockpile of mined and screened bottom ash is currently being maintained within the Phase 2A operations area.

-CCRs transferred to the Brandywine Site are currently offloaded and stored in the operational area of Phase 2A.
-During this reporting period from December 1, 2021 to December 1, 2022, GenOn has fully implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust resulting from GenOn's operations at the Morgantown and Chalk Point Generating Stations and the Brandywine Site.
+CCR and non-CCRs transferred to the Brandywine Site are currently offloaded and stored in the operational area of Phase 2A.
+During 2023, GenOn has fully implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust resulting from GenOn's operations at the Morgantown and Chalk Point Generating Stations and the Brandywine Site.
 GenOn has not received any citizen input or complaints during this reporting period, and thus no corrective measures have been required to be implemented.